top of page

 The disease model of addiction

-Addiction is defined as a disease by most medical associations, including the American Medical Association and the American Society of Addiction Medicine.
-Like diabetes, cancer, and heart disease, addiction is caused by a combination of behavioral, psychological, environmental, and biological factors.
-Genetic risk factors account for about half of the likelihood that an individual will develop an addiction.
+Addiction is defined as a disease by most medical groups, including the American Medical Association and the American Society of Addiction Medicine.
+Like diabetes, cancer, and heart disease, addiction is caused by a mix of behavioral, psychological, environmental, and biological factors.
+Genetics make up about half of a person’s risk for developing an addiction.

-Addiction involves changes in the functioning of the brain and body due to the persistent use of nicotine, alcohol, and/or other substances.
+Addiction causes changes in how the brain and body work because of the ongoing use of nicotine, alcohol, or other substances.

 Is Addiction a Disease?

-Addiction, clinically referred to as a substance use disorder is a complex disease of the brain and body that involves compulsive use of one or more substances despite serious health and social consequences.
-Addiction disrupts regions of the brain that are responsible for reward, motivation, learning, judgment, and memory.
+Addiction, also called a substance use disorder, is a complex disease of the brain and body.
+It causes a person to feel a strong need to use one or more substances even when it leads to serious health and social problems.
+Addiction affects parts of the brain that control reward, motivation, learning, judgment, and memory.

 How substance use changes the brain

-Over time, the continued release of these chemicals causes changes in the brain systems involved in reward, motivation, and memory.
-The brain tries to get back to a balanced state by minimizing its reaction to those rewarding chemicals or releasing stress hormones.
-As a result, a person may need to use increasing amounts of the substance just to feel closer to normal.
-The individual may experience intense desires or cravings for the substance and will continue to use it despite harmful or dangerous consequences.
-The person may also prefer the substance to other healthy pleasures and may lose interest in normal life activities.
-In the most chronic form of the disease, a severe substance use disorder can cause a person to stop caring about their own or others’ well-being or survival.
+Over time, the constant release of these chemicals changes the parts of the brain that control reward, motivation, and memory.
+The brain tries to return to balance by reacting less to the chemicals or by releasing stress hormones.
+Because of this, a person may need more of the substance just to feel closer to normal.
+The person may have strong cravings and keep using the substance even when it causes harm.
+The person may also choose the substance instead of healthy pleasures and may lose interest in normal life activities.
+In the most serious form of the disease, a severe substance use disorder can make a person stop caring about their own well being or the well being of others.

-These changes in the brain can remain for a long time, even after the person stops using substances.
-It is believed that these changes may leave those with addiction vulnerable to physical and environmental cues that they associate with substance use, also known as triggers, which can increase their risk of relapse.
+These changes in the brain can last a long time, even after the person stops using substances.
+These changes may make the person more sensitive to things that remind them of using, called triggers, which can raise the risk of relapse.

 Why is willpower not enough?